 Rainbow Falls

-Rainbow Falls is an 80-foot Hilo waterfall in Wailuku River State Park, known for easy lookout access and morning mist rainbows.
+Rainbow Falls is an 80-foot waterfall in Hilo's Wailuku River State Park, with easy lookout access, morning mist rainbows and a lava cave connected with Hina.

 Rainbow Falls, Big Island